 - A. System Documentation - 1.
-Submit software database file with desired device labels and notes completed. - B. Owner Training - 1.
+Submit software database file and any other files necessary to memorialize the existing building programming with desired device labels and notes completed. - B. Owner Training - 1.
 Provisions for onsite training for owner and designated attendees to be included in submittal package.